 The university does not have a master plan for professional development.
 Currently, the university relies on an external funding source to provide training and development.
 (P11)

+The reliance on external resources for academic career advancement sometimes creates tensions among academic teachers due to a lack of transparency.
+Despite the senior leader (P7) maintaining that academic staff were equally funded to attend the Master Teacher Programmes and the PhD studies, some academic staff argued that such potential opportunities were unavailable.
 They shared:

 The university primarily provides teacher orientation training but not long-term professional training programmes.
 (T11)